 For example, one of the common conditions is that in order to get that increased reward, you have to use the reward to pay for travel.
 That’s how The Capital One® Venture® Rewards Credit Card works.
-You get two miles for every purchase.
+You get two miles per dollar spent for every purchase.
 When you go to use the miles though to pay for charges on your statement, they are worth one penny each if you use them for travel.
 If you use the miles for anything else, it is half a penny (effectively making it a 1% rewards card).

 Another good card is the Fidelity American Express card.
 It’s a 2 percent card.
 You earn 2 percent cash back on all purchases.
 But again, the catch there is you have to have a Fidelity account and the rewards get paid into that account.
 If you’ve have a Fidelity account it’s no big deal.
 It’s a great card and one worth considering, but you do need to understand that limitation.

 A card that pays higher than average rewards with no limitations is the Capital One® Quicksilver® Cash Rewards Credit Card.
 It pays 1.5% cash back on all purchases.
 And that brings us to the card Tim mentioned in his email–the Citi Double Cash Card.